stechstudio/Laravel-PHP-CS-Fixer/README.md

 ];
 ```

-if you want to modify this yourself, just use artisan `artisan vendor:publish --provider="STS\Fixer\FixerServiceProvider"`
+if you want to modify this yourself, just use artisan `php artisan vendor:publish --provider="STS\Fixer\FixerServiceProvider"`
 and it will put the default configuration in 'config/fixer.php'.
 Check the
 [PHP-CS-Fixer/README](https://github.com/FriendsOfPHP/PHP-CS-Fixer#usage) for valid rules.